Cam works closely with elected officials and staffers to achieve clients’ desired outcomes on a wide range of matters.

 - Previously, developed public policy goals for the Minnesota Chamber of Commerce, comprised of 2,300 member businesses.
 Advocated for those goals at the Minnesota Legislature, including in the areas of energy, employment law, workers’ compensation insurance, and workplace safety regulations.
 Represented Chamber in contested case hearings before Administrative Law Judges, rate case proceedings before the Public Utilities Commission, and in Environmental Quality Board review.

-- Counsel companies on compliance with federal and state laws governing lobbying and campaign finance.
+- Counsel companies on compliance with federal and state laws governing lobbying and campaign finance and federal laws governing advocacy on behalf of foreign principals.
 Served as treasurer of U.S. Congressional campaign.
 Advised multiple Minnesota House candidates on campaign finance compliance.

 - Counsel and represent investor-owned utilities and independent power producers in the administration, operation, and maintenance (O&M) of utility-scale wind farms.

 - Resolve disputes with original equipment manufacturers over performance of turbine components, with landowners over earthworks and generation equipment on their property, and with power off-takers over billing practices and transmission congestion charges.
 Resolved OSHA enforcement action arising out of wind turbine maintenance procedure.

 - Draft and negotiate the following types of agreements: wind turbine O&M; uptime guarantees; purchase and sale of electronic systems and maintenance thereof; engineering, procurement, and construction agreements for utility-scale battery storage system co-located with wind farm; software licenses; equipment distribution; procedures to reduce avian takes; purchase and sale of renewable energy credits; and parent company guarantees.

 - Counseled and represented company providing financing for residential solar panels.
 Developed credit offerings that complied with state and federal lending laws.